togakangaroo/togakangaroo.github.io/_posts/2016-11-25-how-js-modules-work.md

 This is pretty much exactly what both AngularJs dependency injection and my own [simple-modules library](https://github.com/togakangaroo/simple-modules) does and if that's really all you need you can use it (but probably shouldn't - read the `simple-modules` docs).

-Of course this is uabashedly simple.
+Of course this is unabashedly simple.
 For example, when you create a new module, you not only have to remember to manually add a script tag, but to also add it in the right *order*.
-When you go to deploy to production, bundling and minification is still 100% on you.
+And when you go to deploy to production, bundling and minification is still 100% on you.

-The next obvious move is to add a build step which - depending on where you're coming from - will be either a completely obvious, or a seemingly unnecissarily complex process.
+The next obvious move is to add a build step which - depending on where you're coming from - will be either a completely obvious, or a seemingly unnecessarily complex process.
 With such a system you might point a tool at a directory of javascript files and tell it to auto-wrap all files in `define(...)` statement based on the file name, concatenate all the files, and add-in a `define` and `require` function definition at the top.
 Now you can dump this "bundled" file into a `build/app.js` and load it via script tag to get your application up and running.

     <script src="/build/app.js"></script>